-- Canada Soccer has determined that there will be no in-person training for coaches in 2020. - Coaches are responsible to ensure a safe environment for the athletes and on field support staff and volunteers - All Coaches and Volunteer supporters must complete pre-activity safety orientation on all safety protocols - examples: hand washing, cough suppression, body fluid emissions strictly controlled (for example: spitting, mucus, vomit or other bodily fluids may not be expelled in public areas, immediate clean up required) - Wear face masks. - Only trained designated people (coaches/staff) should handle equipment. - Coaches or trained designates must wipe equipment down using disinfected swabs or towels, before and immediately after each session (do not go home and then clean contaminated items may travel into coach's home environment). - Recommendation is for athletes to bring light and dark shirts for practice - Highly recommend against using bibs for RTSP Phase 1 & 2; Bibs if used should not be shared between players during a session and if used, washed after each session
+- Coaching education courses must adhere to public health guidelines. - Coaches are responsible to ensure a safe environment for the athletes and on field support staff and volunteers. - All Coaches and Volunteer supporters must complete pre-activity safety orientation on all safety protocols examples: hand washing, cough suppression, body fluid emissions strictly controlled (for example: spitting, mucus, vomit or other bodily fluids may not be expelled in public areas, immediate clean up required). - Only trained designated people (coaches/staff) should handle equipment. - Coaches or trained designates must wipe equipment down using disinfected swabs or towels, before and immediately after each session (do not go home and then clean - contaminated items may travel into the coach's home environment). - Recommendation is for athletes to bring light and dark shirts for practice - Highly recommend against using bibs; Bibs if used should not be shared between players during a session and if used, washed after each session